cortexproject/cortex/docs/case-studies/gojek.md

 ---
+title: "How Gojek Is Leveraging Cortex to Keep Up with Its Ever-Growing Scale"
 linkTitle: "Gojek"
 weight: 1
 slug: gojek
 ---

-## How Gojek Is Leveraging Cortex to Keep Up with Its Ever-Growing Scale

 [Gojek](https://www.gojek.com/) launched in 2010 as a call center for booking motorcycle taxi rides in Indonesia.
 Today, the startup is a decacorn serving  millions of users across Southeast Asia with its mobile wallet, GoPay, and 20+ products on its super app.
 Want to order dinner?
 Book a massage?
 Buy movie tickets?
 You can do all of that with the Gojek app.